 We are already consulting with GDPR lawyers, and we’ve taken the first steps to become GDPR compliant.
 Here’s a list of things we are working on, all of which will be done before GDPR comes into effect:

-- An internal audit of how we handle the personal data of our customers and their customers — the audit will cover in detail what kind of personal data we process, where that data is stored, and what employees have access to it
+- An internal audit of how we handle the personal data of our customers and their customers — the audit will cover in detail what kind of personal data we process and where that data is stored DONE – see our DPA for details

 GDPR affects all businesses and entities in EU that process or store personal data.
 So the answer to that question depends on whether you collect personal data of your visitors or customers in Smartsupp.
 As your customers might send you their personal information in chat, you most probably do.